MSeidelFed/KineticMSI/USAGE.md

 ***Functions to interpret stable isotope assisted mass spectrometry imaging experiments***

 ## Usage Instructions
-KineticMSI has been divided in several steps:
+KineticMSI has been divided into several steps:

-1. Input data: Completely necessary are data matrices featuring normalized or ready-to-compare abundances across MSI pixels.
+1. Input data: Data matrices featuring normalized or ready-to-compare abundances across MSI pixels, where the input data includes isotopologue intensities is a necessity.

 1. Data pre-processing: The procedure is meant to delete potentially confounding pixels, which might be misinterpreted as enriched if left within the datasets during natural isotopic enrichment corrections.

 1. Correcting for natural isotopic abundance (NIA): from the corrected isotopologue pools, the enrichment percentages can be easily derived.

-1. Assembling of isotopic flux proxies for analyzing the tracer dynamics.
+1. Assembly of isotopic flux proxies for analyzing the tracer dynamics.

 1. Visualization and determination of the best isotopic flux proxies.
 The used proxies can vary with diverse experimental strategies, i.e., tracer used, metabolic targets, detected isotopologues, enrichment percentages, isotopic envelope shifts.

-1. Visualization of isotopic flux proxies and analyses of the tracer spatial dynamics.
+1. Visualization of isotopic flux proxies and analysis of the tracer spatial dynamics.
 This step is meant to reconstruct kMSI images based on the derived proxies of isotope enrichment.

 1. Quality assessment of consolidated data matrices.